B-Interactive/cloudflare-stream-wordpress/readme.txt

 Signed tokens are written into the page HTML when a Stream video is rendered.
 If a full-page cache stores that HTML longer than the token lifetime, visitors may share one token or get an expired player.
 When signed URLs are enabled, the plugin marks those front-end responses so common WordPress page caches (such as WP Super Cache and LiteSpeed Cache) do not store them, and it sends no-cache headers.
 Keep any external full-page cache TTL no longer than your signed URL expiration for pages that embed Stream videos.

+7) What is a signing key vs the /token API?

+A Stream signing key lets the plugin build RS256 playback JWTs on the server (OpenSSL) with no per-render call to POST .../stream/{uid}/token.
+Configure CLOUDFLARE_STREAM_SIGNING_KEY_ID and CLOUDFLARE_STREAM_SIGNING_KEY_PEM in wp-config.php (preferred), or generate a key under Settings → Cloudflare Stream (stored in options; PEM is never shown again in full and never sent to the browser).
+If no signing key is configured, signed playback still uses the Cloudflare /token API with a short cache.
+Constants override stored options.

 == Screenshots ==

 1. Uploading a video